SebastianSlash/SebastianSlash.github.io/_blogtype/adventure.md

 class: blog_home
 ---
 <!-- Everything I want to talk about but don't do in the Podcast, I'll do here. -->
-Outside in the big wide world.
 Tag along on some of my adventures.
+I will share stories and my experience gained doing various trips and outdoor activities like cycling, skiing, mounaineering or hiking.